pankajpansari/pankajpansari.github.io/posts/code-critique/index.md

 ### Why not just use a linter?

 Both **code-critique** and linter are static code-analysis tool.
-Linters check for adhere to language convention and also flag possible bugs or security issues, so it addresses part of our aim.
+Linters check for adherence to language convention and also flag possible bugs or security issues, so they address part of our aim.
 However, linters are rule-based and struggle with pointing out issues in design of program and whether descriptive comments and names are being used.
 The biggest issue is that linters don't take into account the problem statement into